1993 Newbury by-election: Candidates

 Many independent candidates, or candidates from newly formed or minor parties stood in the by-election, with three candidates standing on an anti-Maastricht Treaty platform.
 Andrew Bannon, a Labour member from Slough stood as a Conservative Candidate in protest at a Conservative member standing as a Labour Candidate in the 1992 general election in Slough.

 All candidates needed since 1985 to win at least 5% of the total votes to retain their deposit, which they must pay to stand for election.
 Every candidate apart from David Rendel and Julian Davidson lost their deposit, including Labour's Steve Billcliffe.

 The by-election achieved a record of 19 candidates, beating the previous high of seventeen at the 1984 Chesterfield by-election.
 It remained the longest ballot paper in any Parliamentary election until the 2008 Haltemprice and Howden by-election.

-Results
+Result

 Rendel served as MP until the 2005 general election, when he was defeated by the Conservative candidate Richard Benyon.